flyteorg/flyte/docs/source/execution.rst

 Execution
 ---------
-It specifies the actions to be performed on the resource 'execution'.
+It specifies the actions to be performed on the 'execution' resource.

 .. toctree::
     :maxdepth: 1